 The King album has most of its content impressively dedicated to the praise and melodious adulation of the protagonist’s queen, his muse throughout the album.
-It is step up from his debut album no doubt.
+It is a step up from his debut album no doubt.
 But the listening process is slightly upsetting owing to some unnecessary features.

 King By Praiz Album Review